Robert Opron: Renault

-In 1975 Opron started work at Renault after reportedly being the target of an executive search by them.
-For his new employers he led the redesign of the Alpine A310, a project that stylist Peter Stevens was also involved in.
-The original 4-cylinder A310 was modified to accommodate the V6 PRV engine, and to address some aerodynamic deficiencies of the original shape.
+In 1975, Opron started work at Renault after reportedly being the target of an executive search by them.
+For his new employers, he led the redesign of the Alpine A310, a project that stylist Peter Stevens was also involved in.
+The original four-cylinder A310 was modified to accommodate the V6 PRV engine, and to address some aerodynamic deficiencies of the original shape.

 Opron developed a design for an ultra-compact city car called the Véhicule Bas de Gamme (VBG), or Entry Level Vehicle.
 He was also involved in the Vesta II concept car of 1987, along with designer Gaston Juchet.

 Opron's designs at Renault included the Renault Fuego sports coupé of 1980, as well as the Renault 9 and 11, with the 9 sedan released in 1981 and the 11 hatchback in 1983.
-Opron worked with AMC's Dick Teague to adapt the 9 and 11 models to the American market, where they were sold as the Alliance and Encore respectively.
+Opron worked with American Motors's designer Dick Teague to adapt the 9 and 11 models to the American market, where they were marketed by AMC as the Renault Alliance and Encore respectively.
+When introduced, the Renault Alliance was selected Motor Trend magazine's 1983 Car of the Year and also listed as one of 1983's "10Best" by Car and Driver magazine.

 Opron's tenure at Renault was marked by extensive collaborations with other well-known designers and carrosserie.
 Marcello Gandini influenced the shape of the 25 of 1983, and produced the shape for the Super Cinq in 1984.
 An association with Giugiaro and Italdesign resulted in the Renault Gabbiano of 1983, and later the Renault 21 of 1986 and Renault 19 of 1988.

-In May 1977 Opron sent a letter to director François Zanotti, director of Renault’s commercial division, with a proposal for a new line of commercial trucks, and included two sketches by designer Guy Greffier.
+In May 1977, Opron sent a letter to François Zanotti, director of Renault's commercial division, proposing a new line of commercial trucks, and included two sketches by designer Guy Greffier.
 Zanotti approved further development, and Greffier refined his original sketches.
 As the project progressed, Opron invited Gandini to join the design effort.
-The end result was the Renault AE Magnum truck line released in 1990, when it also won "European Truck of the Year".
+The result was the Renault AE Magnum truck line released in 1990, when it also won the "European Truck of the Year" award.

-Opron wanted to establish a centre of advanced styling in the United States.
-He spent time in the States working to that end, but it did not materialise.
-When he returned to Europe he arrived to changes in the leadership of Renault.
+Opron wanted to establish a center of advanced styling in the United States.
+He spent time in the States working to that end, but it did not materialize.
+When he returned to Europe, he found changes underway in Renault's leadership.